isabelstoddart/data-structures/wa09/README.md

 The main part of this assignment is to write a script to make a request to the Partile API URL to parse the result of the API request and insert the appropraite data into the database.

 I used the starter code to complete this main part.
+I made quite a few changes to the starter code.
+I changed the starter code to include my database credentials.
+I changed the particle variable to be sensor_data, the variable I am pulling in from the API.
+I then created two new variables (tempF and humidity) because sensor_data is a string that contains the temperature and humidity I want to put into the table.
+I parsed the string and pulled out just the temperature value and the humidity value and then changed the INSERT INTO query statement to insert the temperature and humidity into my table.

 This code can be found under wa09worker.js.
-I have attached the start code below:
+I have attached the starter code below:

     var request = require('request');
     const { Client } = require('pg');